XeroAPI/Xero-CFML/README.md

 Xero-CFML
 =========

-CFML wrapper for Xero API - use with CFML application servers.
+CFML SDK for Xero API - use with CFML application servers.

 * [Things to note](#things-to-note)
 * [Select an Application Type](#select-an-application-type)